Metropolitan Hierotheos of Nafpaktos and St Vlassios

 During his college years he studied Patrology intensively and participated with a group of students in the recording of manuscripts surviving in the Libraries of the Holy Mountain.
 He also assisted in the critical edition of the works of St. Gregory Palamas, under the guidance of Professor Panagiotis Christou.

-After receiving his Bachelor Degree, he went to the Diocese of Edessa, Pella and Almopia, based in Edessa, under the then Metropolitan Kallinikos (Poulos), where he served as lay preacher of the “Apostoliki Diakonia” (1969-1971).
+After receiving his Bachelor Degree, he went to the Diocese of Edessa, Pella and Almopia, based in Edessa, under the Metropolitan of Edessa St Kallinikos, where he served as lay preacher of the “Apostoliki Diakonia” (1969-1971).

 In 1971 (10th October) he was ordained Deacon and was appointed as Preacher of ODDEP (Organization of the Management of Church Property).
 In 1972 (25th June) he was ordained Priest and made Archimandrite in the same Diocese.